 They don’t mind being stuck in the same pot for ages, they like to dry out between watering and are good with indirect light.
-They produce little babies that look like spiders (hence the name) quite often.
+They produce little babies that look like spiders (hence the name).
 So it’s like having your very own spider plant factory.

 My favourite place to put a spider plant is hanging from the ceiling in a macrame hanger.
 Looks fab and keeps it away from the cats (who love it even more than me).